lueckem/cnvm/README.md

 [![build](https://github.com/lueckem/cnvm/actions/workflows/build.yml/badge.svg)](https://github.com/lueckem/cnvm/actions/workflows/build.yml)

 # Continuous-time noisy voter model (CNVM)
-This package provides an efficient implementation of the CNVM, which is a dynamical system on a network of interacting *agents*.
+This package provides an efficient implementation of the CNVM, which is a dynamical system consisting a network of interacting *agents*.
-It can be used to simulate how opinions about certain issues develop over time within a population of agents, or how an infectious disease spreads.
+It can be used to simulate how opinions about certain issues develop over time within a population, or how an infectious disease spreads.
 Although the interaction rules of the CNVM are quite simple, the resulting dynamics is complex and rich.
 There are numerous papers studying the behavior of the CNVM or similar voter models.
+In this package the simulation loop is just-in-time compiled using `numba`, which makes performance comparable with languages like C++.

 ## Installation
 Install the CNVM package from the PyPI repository